onap/vnfrqts-requirements/docs/Chapter8.rst

 R-49145: The VNF **MUST** implement **:confirmed-commit** If **:candidate** is supported.

-R-04298: The VNF Vendor **MUST** provide their testing scripts to support testing.
+R-04298: The VNF provider **MUST** provide their testing scripts to support testing.

 R-92935: The VNF **SHOULD** minimize the propagation of state information across multiple data centers to avoid cross data center traffic.